 Home

-S&P 500, Dow rise on boost from big bank earnings
+S&P 500, Dow hit records, boosted by bank earnings

 Staff WritersReuters

-Major financial companies kicked off the earnings season on the day, with JPMorgan Chase rising five per cent after the lender reported higher-than-expected third-quarter profit and raised its annual interest income forecast.
+Major financial companies kicked off earnings season with JPMorgan Chase rallying after the lender reported higher-than-expected third-quarter profit and raised its annual interest income forecast.

-Wells Fargo rose 5.6 per cent, after its profit also beat analysts' expectations.
-BlackRock gained 3.9 per cent after the asset manager reported its assets under management had hit a record high for the third straight quarter.
+Shares in Wells Fargo rose after its profit also beat analysts' expectations.
+BlackRock stock gained ground after the asset manager reported that its assets under management had hit a record high for the third straight quarter.

 Meanwhile, a preliminary reading of the University of Michigan's October consumer sentiment index stood at 68.9, compared with analysts' estimate of 70.8.